Gamesux/Random-PS-Scripts/README.md

 Possible future additions to this project is maybe making it create a list for each folder inside the main one aswell, adding a date of when the list was created too and not clearing old data every time.
-This way you could have a history of when you used the script and if you've haven't touched a file in a while.
+This way you could have a history of when you used the script and see what files you haven't done anything with in a while.
 (It's not really that useful, i certainly won't use this script for anything but it's alright for a learning experience.)